Pablo-cyber21/Static-preview-for-order-summary/README.md

 - [My process](#my-process)
   - Html and css.
   - I have gained lot of in terms of my deadline handling and general project handling.
-  - Future implementation using a css(Tailwind) or python framework(Django).
+  - Future implementation using a css(Tailwind).
 - Asiimawe Rodrick Pablo.(author)
 - Frontendmentor.io